 However, current high-throughput sequencing technologies produce large numbers of short (~100 letter) reads from random locations in the genome.
 Putting together these reads into a choerent whole is a significant computational challenge, with current pipelines taking thousands of CPU-hours per genome.
 The first and most expensive step of this process is aligning each read to a known reference genome, so that differences between the patient's genome and the reference genome can be localized.

 What makes SNAP faster?

-SNAP leverages a combination of three insights: increasing read lengths, which allow for fast hash-based location of reads using large "seed" sequences; increasing server memories, which allow trading memory to save CPU time (SNAP is designed for server machines with tens of gigabytes of RAM); and an edit distance algorithm and pruning methodology that allow SNAP to reject most locations without fully scoring them, dramatically reducing the cost of local alignment checks.
+SNAP leverages a combination of three insights: increasing read lengths, which allow for fast hash-based location of reads using larger "seed" sequences; increasing server memories, which allow trading memory to save CPU time (SNAP is designed for server machines with tens of gigabytes of RAM); and a novel algorithm for set intersection, edit distance algorithm, and pruning methodology that allow SNAP to reject most locations without fully scoring them, dramatically reducing the cost of local alignment checks.
 Please refer to the SNAP paper for details.

 What do I need to run SNAP?